Transitioning into

 Sea temperature

-May through November, with an average sea temperature of 29°C (84.2°F).
+May through November, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater in Belize City.

 Daylight

-On the first day of the month, sunrise is at 05:32 and sunset at 18:26.
-On the last day of August, sunrise is at 05:38 and sunset at 18:06 CST.
+On the first day of August, sunrise is at 05:32 and sunset at 18:26.
+On the last day of the month, sunrise is at 05:38 and sunset at 18:06 CST.

 Sunshine

-The average sunshine in August is 7.6h.
+In August, the average sunshine is 7.6h.

 UV index